Scrabble is a popular board-and-tile word game where two, three, or four players interlock lettered tiles to form words

 A player ending the game with no remaining tiles gets an extra bonus.
 Add the remaining tile values of the other players to the score of the player who used all their tiles.
 Tallying Scrabble scores in this way produces a final score for the outcome of the game.

 Rules of Scrabble UK allow any word found in a Standard English dictionary.
 Players can also buy Official Scrabble Dictionaries to get enhanced wordy options.

 But, some words are not allowed.
 They include abbreviations (such as using acronyms), prefixes, and suffixes.
-You cannot us a word that requires a hyphen or an apostrophe.
+You cannot use a word that requires a hyphen or an apostrophe.
 The same Scrabble word rules apply to those requiring a capital letter.

 Foreign words are not allowed on the board when playing the English version of the game.
 But, exceptions apply to foreign words that appear in a Standard English dictionary.
 The rationale is that the word gets spoken enough and considered to be part of the English language.

-Disclaimer: The UK Rules presents the regulations of Scrabble game for information and better understanding.
+Disclaimer: The UK Rules website presents the regulations of Scrabble game for information and better understanding.
 We are not affiliated in any way with the SCRABBLE® brand and registered trademark or property rights belonging to Hasbro, Inc.

-Scrabble Rules and Regulations: How to Play Scrabble Work Game in the United Kingdom
+Scrabble Rules and Regulations for Beginners in United Kingdom